KyleWeesner/KyleWeesnerBlogs/Phase 4 blog.md

 ## E-sports
 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/100227270/167275788-f81cee67-cd62-4bdb-8756-ede2e3dbe4b0.gif)

 Data scientists may be used in optimizing ways to improve branding.
-Depending on the employer this may vary drastically in roles.
-Some ways data scientists are used in e-sports can be allocation of resources, improving streams, gambling, and data analytics for teams.
-Data scientists that work for teams are able to find different strategies for games to increases chances of victory by using large samples of data.
+Teams with a larger following generally are better funded.
+Some ways data scientists are used in e-sports can be allocation of resources, improving streams, gambling, and game analytics for teams.
+Data scientists that work for teams are able to find different strategies for games to increases chances of victory.
+Team rosters are taken in to account as well to improve success in competitions.
+This is important due to the fact that winning teams generally receive more screen time and media coverage.
+Sponshorships are a neccessity for teams to make money and most sponsors want their brand to be seen by the public as much as possible.